AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 Vector.y = (EncodedVector << 0xB) >> 0x15;
 Vector.z = (EncodedVector << 0x1) >> 0x16;
 ```
+When "FrameInterpolationIndex" is equals to 0 we need to

-If the offset is != -1 then we can find a list of quaternions at the
+load the quaternion's list at the specified offset
+(which should not be -1).
+The quaternion list offset can be calculated using the
-offset given by the sum of the current offset plus the
+the current offset plus the "Animation Quaternion
-"Animation Quaternion Offset" found in the entry table.
+Offset" found in the entry table.

 Each quaternion is decoded by first reading all the encoded quaternions in
 a list which has a size equals to "Number Of Quaternions" times two and